 DLR calculates its capital requirement with respect to operational risk using the basic indicator method.
-The risk exposure in connection with operational risks has been calculated at DKK 2.5bn, equal to an 8% capital requirement of DKK 199m at 31 December 2022.
+The risk exposure in connection with operational risks has been calculated at DKK 3.0bn, equal to an 8% capital requirement of DKK 240m at 31 December 2023.

-DLR has established business procedures to ensure regular follow-up and handling of operational incidents.
+DLR has established business procedures and processes to ensure regular follow-up and handling of operational incidents.
 All operational incidents that have or could have entailed costs exceeding a pre-defined limit are reported to DLR's Executive Board and the Risk Monitor, and DLR's Risk Committee is informed hereof.
-Any major losses are reported to DLR's Board of Directors at the next meeting.
-Overall, DLR experiences a relatively low number of operational incidents taking into account for example the number of loan cases handled each year.
+Any major losses must also be reported to DLR's Board of Directors at the next meeting.
+Overall, DLR experiences a relatively low number of operational incidents taking into account the number of loan cases handled each year.